 When you decide to post something on Craigslist, you may or may not know that you are using keywords for craigslist posts.
 If you want someone to find your listing, you need to make it “discoverable” (or findable).
-Sounds simple enough, but there are many tools today that make it too easy to cram a bunch of crap into a craigslist posting and hurting its ability to be found.
+Sounds simple enough, but there are many tools today that make it too easy to cram a bunch of crap into a craigslist posting and hurt its ability to be found.

 These tips are just a few that I have mentally collected over the past few years and I am sharing these so that BRZO users can find your ads easier.